Position

 • Bachelor's degree in Early Childhood Education or a related field.

-• State-required certification or license for preschool teaching.
+• State-required certification or license for teaching preschool.

-• Strong understanding of child development principles and educational best practices.
+• Strong understanding of child development and early childhood education principles.

 • Excellent communication and interpersonal skills.